PauliAnt/advent_of_code/README.md

 Goals for 2024:
-- Use default installation of python (No external libraries)
+- Use default installation of Python (No external libraries)
 - Don't use any AI tools (Copilot, ChatGPT etc)
 - Max runtime 1 min